jfairch81/Robot_Arm/README.md

 * Thursday Lukas continued the Gear System

 ### Week 6 (Feb 24 - 28)
+* Monday Lukas worked on the gear system, specifically adding stands to hold up arm system

+* Tuesday Lukas refigured some measurements on the gear system to make it operate more efficiently

+* Wendesday Lukas Had to fix some issues after a piece was referenced to something and ended up altering the assembly.

+* Thursday Lukas

+* Friday

 ### Week 7 (Mar 2 - 6)